 Consider Solar Power

 If you are in an area where sunlight is prominent, you may want to consider ultimately going solar.
-Installing a solar home system is great for those looking to reduce energy costs and adding value to your home.
+Installing a solar home system is great for those looking to reduce energy costs and to add value to your home.
 An alternative is merely opening your curtains and allowing the sun to come in to warm your home and keeping the heat locked in by closing the curtains completely.

 Minimize Water Usage